 Attractions, Money, and Accommodations

 Tipping Standards: Restaurants run 15 to 20 percent before tax.
-Bars, a dollar per drink or percent on tabs.
+Bars, a dollar per drink or a percent on tabs.
 Market vendors do not expect tips.

 Where to Stay: Old Montreal for stone and views, higher prices.
 Downtown for winter, easy Underground City access.
 Plateau and arts quarters for cafés and mid-range rates.
 Little Italy for quiet streets near the market.